 US records 12 new cases of measles, raising year's total to 1,215

-The United States recorded 12 new measles cases last week, taking the total cases for the year to 1,215 across 30 states in the worst outbreak since 1992, federal health officials said on Monday.

-REUTERS: The United States recorded 12 new measles cases last week, bringing the total number of cases for the year to 1,215 across 30 states in the worst outbreak since 1992, federal health officials said on Monday.
+WASHINGTON: The United States recorded 12 new measles cases last week, bringing the total number of cases for the year to 1,215 across 30 states in the worst outbreak since 1992, federal health officials said on Monday (Aug 26).

-The U.S. Centers for Disease Control and Prevention said there had been a 1per cent increase in the number of cases of the highly contagious and sometimes deadly disease between Aug.
-15 and Aug.
-22.
+The US Centres for Disease Control and Prevention (CDC) said there had been a 1 per cent increase in the number of cases of the highly contagious and sometimes deadly disease between Aug 15 and Aug 22.

 In a sign that the outbreak is slowing, the CDC in recent weeks has reported smaller increases in the number of measles cases, compared with surges of dozens of cases reported per week earlier this year.